atljp/thps-modding-resources/tutorial-anim-conversion/how-to-port-animations-to-thaw.md

 :i :s}
 ```

-These scripts can be pretty much copied into the THAW scripts after a few syntax changes.
+These scripts can be pretty much copied over to the THAW scripts after a few syntax changes.
 They also tell us right away which files we need.<br>
-The trick is a Multi-part **and** SpecialItem trick.
-We therefore have two separate animations, one for the skater and one for the special item.
-A special item also has a skeleton and a skin.<br>
+The trick we want to convert is a multi-part **and** SpecialItem trick.
+We therefore have two separate animation types, one for the skater and one for the special item.
+Remember that a special item also has a skeleton and a skin.<br>

 This what it looks like in the original game - Tony Hawk's Underground:
 <br>![image](./chomp_on_this_thug.png)